• Skip to main content

 • Line a heat proof baking tin or tray with foil.

-• Roughly break up the gingerbread cookies and pretzels.
-Chop up the uncrystalized gineger.
-Add the cookie pieces, pretzels, marshmellows and almonds to a large bowl and mix well.
+• Add the cookie pieces, pretzels, marshmellows and almonds to a large bowl and mix well.

 • Working quickly add the melted chocolate to the dry ingredients and mix well.
 Pour the mix onto the prepared tray and smooth down.

-• Cut into pieces and store in an airtight container, or wrap up in pretty celephane bags tied with ribbon for gifting.
+• Once set cut into pieces and store in an airtight container, or wrap up in pretty cellophane bags tied with ribbon for gifting.
 Merry Christmas!

 Notes